How Do I Get Proof of Health Insurance For Taxes?

 Box 12, code W: Employer contributions to your HSA

-If you have a HSA (health savings account), the amount your employer has contributed to your HSA is reported on your W2 in Box 12, code W.
+You can find your employer contributions to your HSA (health savings account), on your W2 in Box 12, code W.

-Box 12, code W may also include any HSA contributions you make through a cafeteria health insurance plan, which is also called a salary reduction plan.
+Box 12, code W may also include any HSA contributions you make through a cafeteria health insurance plan.

-If you have HSA information on your W2 in box 12, code W, you'll usually also need to complete IRS Form 8889 which calculates if payments to your HSA are tax-deductible.
+If you have HSA information on your W2 in box 12, code W, you'll usually also need to complete IRS Form 8889.
+This lets you know if you can deduct your HSA payments on your taxes.

 Frequently asked questions